 Medicaite

 Super-charging prescribers with AI.
-30 days free.
-Then only £2.95/month, a special early adopter price for our first 200 members!
+30 days free, then only £2.95/month.
 Cancel anytime.

 Super-prescriber